. .

 grant, and I have received continuous funding since 1992.
 I was

-awarded an TNRLC/SSC Fellowship in 1993, and am an active member of
+awarded an TNRLC/SSC Fellowship in 1993, and am an active member of the

-the CTEQ collaboration--a
+CTEQ collaboration--a novel

-novel collaboration of theorists and experimentalists.
+collaboration of theorists and experimentalists.

-elected an APS Fellow in 2005 for
+I was elected an APS Fellow in 2005 for

-to understanding nucleon structure and heavy quark production in
+"For significant contributions to understanding nucleon structure and

-perturbative quantum chromodynamics."
-Each
+heavy quark production in perturbative quantum chromodynamics."

-to the status of Fellow in The American Physical Society.
+election to the status of Fellow in The American Physical Society.

 Bringing the excitement of High Energy Physics to high school science students.